UVM Pre Vet Club

 Cooperative for the Real Education in Agricultural Management

-for a 34 lactating cow dairy farm.
-No matter what
+decisions for a 34 lactating cow dairy farm.
+No matter

-experience you have with cows, CREAM is a great way to learn about the
+what level of experience you have with cows, CREAM is a great way to

-dairy industry, make connections, and gain valuable leadership and
+learn about the dairy industry, make connections, and gain valuable

-time-management skills.
-Talk to your advisor or previous
+leadership and time-management skills.
+Talk to your advisor or

 EQUUS: This is a UVM course in which students gain hands-on experience riding and working with horses as well as learning how to make management decisions about horses and horse barns.
 It's a great way to gain experience with horses if you've never worked with them before.
 You can choose to do one or two semesters.
 As with CREAM, talk to your advisor or those that have taken EQUUS before to see what it's all about.